5 PCB Design Facts That Your Boss Needs to Know

 2. They Use Traces, Not Wires.
 Whereas most electronic devices use wires to transmit data and power, PCBs use traces.
-These traces take up much less space, allowing the boards to be smaller and thinner.
+These traces take up much less space, allowing a circuit board to be smaller and thinner.
 The tradeoff, though, is that traces are made of copper, which can be expensive.
 Only small amounts of copper are used, but depending on the weight of the copper, it’s still an expense that needs to be considered as part of the overall PCB budget.

 4. The Technology Is Constantly Evolving.
-There are standard procedures and components that designers can use to keep production costs down, but at the same time, the technology behind PCB design is constantly making advancements.
+There are standard procedures and components that designers can use to keep production costs down, but at the same time, the technology behind printed circuit board design is constantly making advancements.
 New materials are being developed and old materials are becoming obsolete.
 Biodegradable PCBs are currently in the works, to make electronic devices more environmentally friendly.
 Graphene is also being experimented with as a new material consisting of bonded carbon atoms.
-The material is just one atom thick, which can lead to smaller, more efficient PCBs.
+The material is just one atom thick, which can lead to a smaller, more efficient circuit board.

 Driving the Point Home